drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Finding an Optimal Spacer

-Attempts to extend even deeper into S4 with a 5-atom spacer (compound 23) or more did not lead to better compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/finding-an-optimal-spacer-9335c335'><i class='fa fa-play' aria-hidden='true'></i></button>Attempts to extend even deeper into S4 with a 5-atom spacer (compound 23) or more did not lead to better compounds.
 The preferred distance proved to be close to the 3-atom spacer.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer